-FORM 10-Q
+FORM 10-Q/A

-☑ QUARTERLY REPORT PURSUANT TO O SECTION 13 OR 15(d) O OF THE SECURITIES E EXCHANGE ACT OF 1 934 For the quarterly period d ended June 30, 2023 OR 1 ☐ TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(d) (OF THE SECURITIES I EXCHANGE ACT OF 1 934 For r the transition period from to Commission File Nu mber 001-36306 Eagle Pharma (Exact Name of Registrant a s Specified in its Charter) Delaware 20-8179)278 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Em Identification 50 Tice Bouleva Woodcliff Lak ke, NJ 07677 (Address, Including Zip Code, ar (201) 32 0 nd Telephone Number, Includ rant's Principal Executive Offices) Securities registered pursuant to Section 12(b) of t - g , · · · , Title of each class Trading sym ibol Name of each exchange on wh ich registered Common stock, \$0.001 par value per share EGRX The Nasdaq Stock Mark - ndicate by check mark whether the registrant (1) l during the preceding 12 months (or for such shorte requirements for the past 90 days.
-Yes ⊠ No □ er period that the registrant w ndicate by check mark whether the registrant has Regulation S-T (\S 232.405 of this Chapter) during files).
-Yes \boxtimes No \square ndicate by check mark whether the registrant is a emerging growth company.
-See the definitions of 'Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting Emerging growth company \Box f an emerging growth company, indicate by check or revised financial accounting standards provided ded transition period for o complying with any new ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Excha nge Act).
-Yes □ No ⊠ The number of shares outstanding of the registrant i's common stock as of Augu st 1, 2023: 12,986,971 sha ares.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2023

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission File Number 001-36306

+Eagle Pharmaceuticals, Inc.

+(Exact Name of Registrant as Specified in its Charter)

+Delaware

+(State or Other Jurisdiction of Incorporation or Organization)

+(I.R.S.
+Employer Identification Number)

+50 Tice Boulevard, Suite 315 Woodcliff Lake, NJ 07677

+(Address, Including Zip Code, and Telephone Number, Including Area Code, of Registrant's Principal Executive Offices)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading symbol Name of each exchange on which registered Common stock, \$0.001 par value per share EGRX The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this Chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No $\Box$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company

+X

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+The number of shares outstanding of the registrant's common stock as of August 1, 2023: 12,986,971 shares.

+EXPLANATORY NOTE

+Eagle Pharmaceuticals, Inc. (the "Company") is filing this Amendment No. 1 on Form 10-Q/A ("Amendment") to its Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2023, which was originally filed on August 8, 2023 ("Original Filing"), to include certain inline eXtensible Business Reporting Language ("iXBRL") data tagging information that was inadvertently omitted in the original filing.

+Except for the iXBRL specifically noted above, this Amendment does not modify or update disclosures in the Original Filing.
+Accordingly, this Amendment does not reflect events occurring after the filing of the Original Filing or modify or update any related or other disclosures, other than those identified above.